 Learning opportunities and teachable moments were plenty for us recently.
 Slick’s car was out of commission.
 We weren’t sure what the problem was, but it wouldn’t start.
 Based on my limited past experiences with my own cars, I was thinking battery, starter, or alternator.
-For Slick’s sake, I was hoping battery.
+For Slick’s sake, I was hoping it was just needing to change the car battery.

 We tested the battery.
 Dead as a doornail.
 I thank the automotive deities for the easier and cheaper of the problems.
 My experiences have also taught me the battery could still be good, it just needs a little tightening.
 Call me crazy, but I like to make sure I don’t need to spend extra money before I spend extra money.